> #SaferInternet4EU Ambassadors [UPDATED]

 - To understand the importance of providing a safer and better internet for children and young people.

 - To explore the opportunities that the internet provides to access knowledge, communicate and develop skills and creativity.

 - To learn about online safety challenges and how to support children and young people if they encounter difficulties - including practical tips on how to handle cyberbullying, fake news, sexting and online hate speech.

 - To raise awareness of, and signpost to, resources for teaching online safety in schools.

 - To raise awareness of the Better Internet for Kids (BIK) strategy and Insafe network, as part of the network of Safer Internet Centres (SICs) in Europe, and associated resources.

-The MOOC will be the perfect opportunity to explore some of the numerous resources available on the Better Internet for Kids (BIK) portal in a wide range of languages from national Safer Internet Centres (SICs).
+The MOOC also provided the perfect opportunity to explore some of the numerous resources available on the Better Internet for Kids (BIK) portal in a wide range of languages from national Safer Internet Centres (SICs).

-The Online Safety course is produced by Insafe (as part of the network of Safer Internet Centres in Europe) and it is owned by the European Commission, as part of the Safer Internet Day 2018 campaign.
+The Online safety MOOC was produced by Insafe (as part of the network of Safer Internet Centres in Europe) as part of the Safer Internet Day 2018 campaign.
+It is owned by the European Commission.